Garides Saganaki is an appetizer made with shrimps and tomato sauce. Saganaki takes its name from a frying pan with two handles called “sagani”.

 Apart from this dish, I also made some Bourekia with Mushrooms, a Greek salad and with some crusty bread, it was a very filling meal.

 This morning when I visited a Greek blogger, I saw a certain similarity to my recipe and just said that I had made a similar recipe.
 He started sending me e-mails, surprised that I could think of something he has also thought of, as if he had made the discovery of the century.
-I replied to his questions and I even sent him a copy of my recipe as well as the above picture.
+I replied to his questions and I even sent him a copy of my recipe as well as a picture of my recipe.
 He insinuated that I made everything up and was warned not to post the recipe as I would make a fool of myself to claim that I made a similar recipe since he published it first and copyrighted it.

 I am sure that the Greek bloggers have understood to whom I am referring to, as they have had a similar experience with him in the past.